skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 here telling me stories about how he'd just seen Vormoth here in town."

-"Yes, I used his mage's guild membership.
+"Yes, I used his Mage's Guild membership.
 To get a discount."

 "How did you come by the guild membership for Conjurer Vormoth?"